Randomized Continuous Frames in Time-Frequency Analysis: Background: harmonic analysis in phase space

 Given a continuous frame, a concrete formula for the synthesis operator is given by the weak integral \cite[Theorem 2.6]{Cframe1}

 This integral is defined by

 where $\int^{\rm w}_G F(g)f_gdg$ denotes the vector corresponding to the continuous functional defined in the right-hand-side of (\ref{eq:a2}), whose existence is guaranteed by the Riesz representation theorem.
 Such integrals are called \emph{weak vector integrals}, or Pettis integral \cite{Weak_Integral}.
-For more details on weak integrals we refer the reader to \cite[Appendices A and B]{Ours1}.